Elementary Methods for Persistent Homotopy Groups: Excision and Hurewicz Theorems for Persistent Homotopy Groups

-We are now ready to state an excision theorem for persistent homotopy groups: In the remaining parts of this section let us fix two filtration levels $u$ and $v$ with $u<v$.
-Suppose that the relative pair $(A_u, C_u)$ is $m_1-$connected, $(B_u, C_u)$ is $n_1-$connected and $(A_v, C_v)$ is $m_2-$connected, $(B_v, C_v)$ is $n_2-$connected.
-Suppose also that $C_u$ and $C_v$ are non-empty and connected.
-By excision theorem for homotopy groups, we have isomorphisms
+Next, we state and prove an excision theorem for persistent homotopy groups: In the remainder of this section let us fix two filtration levels $k$ and $l$ with $k<l$ and assume that the spaces $A_k$, $B_k$, $X_k$, $A_l$, $B_l$, $X_l$ are subcomplexes of $X$.
+Suppose that the relative pair ${(A, C)}_k$ is $m_1$-connected, ${(B, C)}_k$ is $n_1$-connected, ${(A, C)}_l$ is $m_2$-connected, and ${(B, C)}_l$ is $n_2$-connected.
+Suppose also that $C_k$ and $C_l$ are non-empty and connected.
+By Theorem \ref{excision}, we have the following isomorphisms induced by inclusions: